lennartcl/gitl/README.md

 Configuration
 -------------

-Just put these scripts on your PATH.
+Just put these scripts on your PATH and they'll work.
+Instead of invoking a script directly, like 'git-info', you can also type 'git info'.

 If you want, you can use these scripts to customize your prompt.
 Just run `gitl-setup -p` to get a prompt that shows the current